lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC includes the selection of connection identifiers (C_I, C_R) identifying a connection for which keys are agreed.
 Connection identifiers may be used in the ongoing EDHOC protocol (see {{ci-edhoc}}) or in a subsequent application protocol, e.g., OSCORE (see {{ci-oscore}}).
 The connection identifiers do not have any cryptographic purpose in EDHOC.

 Connection identifiers in EDHOC are byte strings or integers, encoded in CBOR.
-One byte connection identifiers (the integers -24 to 23 and the empty bytestring h'') are realistic in many scenarios as most constrained devices only have a few connections.
+One byte connection identifiers (the integers -24 to 23 and the empty byte string h'') are realistic in many scenarios as most constrained devices only have a few connections.

 ### Selection of Connection Identifiers